Chester A. Arthur

-Suffering from poor health, Arthur made only a limited effort to secure the Republican Party's nomination in 1884, and he retired at the end of his term.
+Suffering from poor health, Arthur made only a limited effort to secure the Republican Party's nomination in 1884, and he retired at the end of his term – as a result, he is the most recent president to have never contested an election as his party's presidential nominee.
 Arthur's failing health and political temperament combined to make his administration less active than a modern presidency, yet he earned praise among contemporaries for his solid performance in office.
-Journalist Alexander McClure wrote, "No man ever entered the Presidency so profoundly and widely distrusted as Chester Alan Arthur, and no one ever retired ... more generally respected, alike by political friend and foe."

-The New York World summed up Arthur's presidency at his death in 1886: "No duty was neglected in his administration, and no adventurous project alarmed the nation."
-Mark Twain wrote of him, "It would be hard indeed to better President Arthur's administration."
-Despite this, modern historians generally describe Arthur's presidency as mediocre or average, and Arthur as one of the least memorable presidents.

 Early life

 Birth and family

 Chester Alan Arthur was born in Fairfield, Vermont.
-Arthur's mother, Malvina Stone was born in Berkshire, Vermont, the daughter of George Washington Stone and Judith Stevens.
-Her family was primarily of English and Welsh descent, and her maternal grandfather, Uriah Stone, had served in the Continental Army during the American Revolution.
+Arthur's mother, Malvina Stone, was born in Berkshire, Vermont, the daughter of George Washington Stone and Judith Stevens.
+Her family was primarily of English and Welsh descent, and her paternal grandfather, Uriah Stone, had served in the Continental Army during the American Revolution.

-Arthur's father, William Arthur, was born in 1796 in Dreen, Cullybackey, County Antrim, Ireland to a Presbyterian family of Scots-Irish descent.
+Arthur's father, William Arthur, was born in 1796 in Dreen, Cullybackey, County Antrim, Ireland, to a Presbyterian family.
 William's mother was born Eliza McHarg and she married Alan Arthur.
 William graduated from college in Belfast and migrated to the Province of Lower Canada in 1819 or 1820.
-Malvina Stone met William Arthur when Arthur was teaching school in Dunham, Quebec, near the Vermont border.
-They married in Dunham on April 12, 1821, soon after meeting.
+Malvina Stone met William Arthur when Arthur was teaching in Dunham, Quebec, near the Vermont border.
+They married in Dunham on April 12, 1821.

 The Arthurs moved to Vermont after the birth of their first child, Regina.
 They quickly moved from Burlington to Jericho, and finally to Waterville, as William received positions teaching at different schools.
-William Arthur also spent a brief time studying law, but while still in Waterville, he departed from both his legal studies and his Presbyterian upbringing to join the Free Will Baptists; he spent the rest of his life as a minister in that sect.
+William Arthur also spent a brief time studying law, but while still in Waterville, he departed from both his legal studies and his Presbyterian upbringing to join the Free Will Baptists; he spent the rest of his life as a minister in that denomination.
 William Arthur became an outspoken abolitionist, which often made him unpopular with some members of his congregations and contributed to the family's frequent moves.

 In 1828, the family moved again, to Fairfield, where Chester Alan Arthur was born the following year; he was the fifth of nine children.
 He was named "Chester" after Chester Abell, the physician and family friend who assisted in his birth, and "Alan" for his paternal grandfather.
 The family remained in Fairfield until 1832, when William Arthur's profession took them to churches in several towns in Vermont and upstate New York.
-The family finally settled in the Schenectady, New York area.
+The family finally settled in Schenectady, New York, in 1844.

 Arthur had seven siblings who lived to adulthood: